The funeral service that caters for everyone’s needs

 Knowing what to do when someone dies can be overwhelming and stressful.
 Registering the death is one of the first steps that you will need to take as this should take place within five days of the passing.
 However, you may not know how to register a death or what you need to do.

-It is the doctor or hospital who issues the medical certificate that you need in order to register a death.
+It is the medical referee who issues the medical certificate that you need in order to register a death.
 Once you have the medical certificate, you will be able to register the death at a registry office, which should be done in the area where the deceased died.
 However, if this is not possible, you may need to go to your local registrar.

 In some instances, going to a registrar outside of the area the deceased died could delay arrangements slightly.
 This is because they will have to forward the declaration to the registrar’s office where the death occurred.
 In order to register a death, you may need to make an appointment with the registrar in advance.